Windows 10: I think my second HDD is causing file explorer to be very slow to open (I'm assuming...

 1. I think my second HDD is causing file explorer to be very slow to open (I'm assuming... - Similar Threads - second HDD causing

-2. File explorer working very slow
+2. File explorer very slow or crashes

 in Windows 10 Software and Apps